BillRaymond/agile-in-action-minima/wf-01-create-fi/index.md

 * address problem with the dropshadow being black
 * Rename the guest filename so it is

-1. Open a featured image template
-2. Add photos
+1. Add title text
-3. Add text
+2. Add guest text
-4. Save a version with and without a play button

 ## Dependencies
 * /_data/wf-data-fi.yaml